Onsite education programs are currently suspended. Learn more about virtual program options.

 - Canadian Charter of Rights and Freedoms

-Students will review the significance of various legal documents, such as Orders in Council, Votes and Proceedings, Petitions, and Bills and the legislative process.
+Students will review legislative process as well as look at the significance of various legal documents including Orders in Council, Votes and Proceedings, Petitions and Bills.
 This program is designed to enhance concepts studied in the classroom and teachers are encouraged to review the legislative process with students prior to their visit.
 Consult our Teaching Resources.